Glade Festival: 2010

 This year's festival was due to take place 15–18 July.
 Headlining the festival this year was meant to be Orbital, Simian Mobile Disco and Tricky.
 However, on 11 May 2010, an official statement announced that Glade festival was cancelled due to the Hampshire Constabulary's announcement that it had raised its policing costs from £29,000 the previous year to £175,000.

 2011

 Tickets went on sale on 25 January 2011.
 The festival took place on 10, 11 and 12 June 2011.
 The headline acts on the Glade stage were: Trentemøller, Adam Beyer, Global Communication and Sub Focus.
 The location was Houghton Hall in Norfolk.
 The festival was smaller with only 5500 tickets being made available.

 2012

-The Glade festival took place on the 14th to 17 June 2012, held again at Houghton Hall in Norfolk.
+The Glade festival took place on 14 to 17 June 2012, held again at Houghton Hall in Norfolk.
 Headline acts included Sven Väth, Stanton Warriors, Essaios and Krafty Kuts.

 Change of site

 Despite the festival's 2008 acquisition of a five-year licence for the Wasing location, it was revealed on 28 November 2008 that the 2009 event would not take place on the Berkshire estate.
 The organisers had earlier indicated in an October newsletter that the festival had intended to move to "a more grassroots free party vibe" for the 2009 event, with a move away from big tents and having more open-air venues".

 The change of location was explained in detail in a press release on 2 December 2008, as well as through the festival's mailing list, but the location of the new site was not revealed at this stage, other than to say it would be "in the south of England".
 The organisers blamed the move on "restrictions set by Berkshire Council" and promised "a new and equally lovely site which will allow them to crank it up properly".

 Festival director Nick Ladd confirmed on the Ravetalk website on 27 January 2009 that the new venue was at Matterley Bowl, Winchester.